morphysm/blog/blog/2022-08-10-welcome/index.md

 ![wall_of_fame](https://user-images.githubusercontent.com/61067943/190688424-62888b62-c5d5-4b04-9109-1b5b1f2a2023.png)

-Your GitHub Repository can [getFamed](https://github.com/marketplace/getfamed) now, currently, this is what the Famed App will do for you:
+Your GitHub Repository can [getFamed](https://github.com/marketplace/getfamed) now.
+Currently, this is what the Famed App will do for your code's hygiene:

 - ***A badge displaying the Security Reputation of your Repository and Website***